What Is A Conservator?

 4. Receive Money and Personal Property for the Protected Person, and Apply That to His or Her Support, Care, and Education.
 The conservator must verify the status of Social Security and/or pension income, past and present income taxes, real property income and expenses (including rent, property taxes, and homeowner´s insurance), medical care expenses, divorce obligations, spousal support, and ongoing care needs.

 5. Responsibilities to the Court.
 Within 90 days of becoming appointed, the conservator must file a formal inventory of the protected person´s assets.
 Each year the conservator must give the court an accounting of all income and expenses.
 The conservator must furnish copies of bank statements and all cancelled checks documenting the year´s transactions.
-The conservator must close the conservatorship if the protected person dies, or if the assets, other than a primary residence, drop to the level of $10,000.
+The conservator must close the conservatorship if the protected person dies, or if the assets drop below $10,000.

 6. Power of Attorney.
 The conservator needs to find out if the protected person has signed a Power of Attorney.
 Oregon law gives the conservator authority over any prior 'attorney-in-fact,' including the power to revoke all or part of a Power of Attorney.